Ernst Heinrichsohn

-Ernst Heinrichsohn (13 May 1920 – 29 October 1994) was a German lawyer and member of the SS who participated in the deportation of French Jews to Auschwitz during World War II.
+Ernst Otto Eberhard Heinrichsohn (13 May 1920 – 29 October 1994) was a German lawyer and member of the SS who participated in the deportation of French Jews to Auschwitz during World War II.

 SS service

 Heinrichsohn was drafted for military service in 1939 but dismissed as unfit.
 He entered law school, but was then assigned to the Reich Security Main Office.
 In September 1940, he became an officer cadet employed by the Jewish section of the Sicherheitspolizei (German Security Police) in France under Theodor Dannecker.
 His immediate superior was Heinz Röthke.
 Beginning in 1943, he reported to the commander of the security police, Kurt Lischka.

 In 1942, Heinrichsohn organized the deportation of tens of thousands of stateless and French Jews to Auschwitz while holding the position of a junior squad leader (SS-Unterscharführer) acting as a transport clerk.
 In a supplement to a record of a meeting that he had had with French prefect Jean Leguay, Heinrichsohn noted: "On Friday, 28.
 8. [August] 1942, 25,000 Jews have been deported."
 At this meeting, Heinrichsohn also reported that the arrests of the "September Programme" had been carried out jointly by "police, gendarmerie and Wehrmacht".
 When delays in transit developed on 30 September 1942, Heinrichsohn himself oversaw the regular trains from the Drancy internment camp, including the deportation of French Senator Pierre Massé to Auschwitz-Birkenau.
 On 11 November 1942, he had selected 35 bedridden, elderly people from the Rothschild Hospital, Paris to increase the number of deportees.